morgabra/standupbot/README.md

 standupbot
 ==========

-standupbot will keep track of who is in standups and what time they are and will either run the IRC standup or provide you a google+ hangout link automatically.
+standupbot will keep track of who is in standups and what time they are and will run the IRC standup.

 ### usage